jamesdavidson/immutable-bitset-clr/README.md

  (in-ns (symbol "immutable-bitset-simple-check")) (run-tests)'
 ```

 Profile and optimise.
-Avoid reflection etc. Compare with BitSet.cs
+Compare with BitSet.cs

 # Project Moved to Contrib!